Need a Real World STEM Project? Try Plastics Pollution

 World War II accelerated the drive to find new plastics to replace scarce natural materials, and plastic production in the U.S. increased by 300%.
 Products such as nylon and Plexiglas burst onto the scene.
 Plastics were on a roll!

 Fast forward to 2020 and COVID-19.
 This pandemic further intensified the need for plastics.
-Right now industry is rapidly producing disposable uniforms, face masks, gloves, hand sanitizer bottles, testing kits, ventilators, and other medical equipment.
-In addition, demand for plastic products by restaurants, education facilities, and other industries has skyrocketed.
+Industry rapidly produced disposable uniforms, face masks, gloves, hand sanitizer bottles, testing kits, ventilators, and other medical equipment.
+In addition, demand for plastic products by restaurants, education facilities, and other industries skyrocketed, setting back efforts to reduce plastic in the environment significantly.

 No doubt about it – plastics play an essential role in our lives.
 How could we get along without computers, cell phones, TVs, and other life enhancing devices?
 Plastics increase our standard of living by putting abundant resources and materials within the reach of ordinary Americans.